cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 !!! info "Hosted Anka Cloud on MacStadium"
     If you choose to use [hosted Anka Cloud solution from MacStadium](https://www.macstadium.com/anka/) please mention Cirrus CI upon the registration for a quicker installation process.

-## Coming Soon

-We are actively working on supporting AWS.